aleburbridge/531-Bot/README.md

 This can be done easily from terminal using `pip install discord`

+Add the bot to your server (I recommend a personal server so your friends aren't overloaded with notifications).
 If you don't know how to add a discord bot to a server, I recommend [this tutorial](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)

 Replace the API key and Channel ID strings in the source code with your respective strings